 Searching for a Military Boarding School in Fargo, North Dakota for a Troubled Boy?

 With the structure and order of a military school, wayward teenage boys turn into respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose calling is to lead troubled teens to fulfill their specific purpose, or destiny, in Christ.

 Teens attend Heartland Boys Academy from across the nation, including from Fargo, North Dakota.
 Parents often find it advantageous to experience a new environment away from their boy’s negative peers.

-Heartland Boys Academy is a military-like school unlike any other.
-We include a military academy, an accredited school, as well as a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based unlike any other.
+We include an accredited school, as well as a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 Beyond helping capable students learn to apply themselves academically, we present specific leadership training to unleash the potential in each teenager.
 We teach teens to serve and love others.
 Community service events and real jobs give real-life experience and application of the leadership principles demonstrated at Heartland.